DeianaElena/Diabetic_study/README.md

 # Diabetic_study

-## Title: Prediction of Clinical Risk Factors of Diabetes
+## Prediction of Clinical Risk Factors of Diabetes
 The paper "Prediction of Clinical Risk Factors of Diabetes Using Multiple Machine Learning Techniques Resolving Class Imbalance" is used for the diabetic study.